 Here’s why we like to see women in pregnancy:

-- Just as we work to improve uterine blood flow BEFORE conception, keeping that blood flow going throughout the first trimester is ABSOLUTELY KEY in preventing things like preeclampsia, intrauterine growth restriction (IUGR—i.e. small babies) and gestational diabetes.
-It also helps to make sure that your baby gets all of the proper circulation it needs for good body & brain development.
+- Just as we work to improve uterine blood flow BEFORE conception, keeping that blood flow going throughout the first trimester is ABSOLUTELY KEY in preventing things like preeclampsia, intrauterine growth restriction (IUGR—i.e. small babies), and gestational diabetes.
+It also helps to make sure that your baby gets all of the proper circulations it needs for good body & brain development.

 - We can help prevent miscarriage (again, this is about good blood flow, as well as other key factors that dictate healthy uterine environments), especially when there is a history of previous miscarriage.